JohnLindahlTech/rld/README.md

     - `./deploy.sh --no-version`: Packages without changing the version.

 3.  **Upload to Store:** The script will generate a `rld-plus-v<version>.zip` file in the project root.
 Upload this file to the Chrome Web Store Developer Dashboard.

+## Contributing

+We welcome contributions from both human developers and AI agents!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:

+- Development workflow and code style
+- Documentation requirements (CHANGELOG, README, ARCHITECTURE)
+- Release process
+- Best practices for AI agents working with this codebase

+## Architecture

+For developers and AI agents who want to understand the extension's internal structure, see [ARCHITECTURE.md](ARCHITECTURE.md) for:

+- Core component overview (Background Script, Popup, Content Script)
+- Data flow diagrams
+- Storage schema documentation